Illustration of a car, headphones, and a game controller.

 Even if a child never plays GTA, they may see violent or sexual clips from the game on TikTok, YouTube, or Twitch because the content is extremely popular with creators.

-GTA online: what parents should watch for
+GTA online: What parents should watch for

 Alternatives to GTA for younger players

 If your child enjoys exploring, driving, or open-world adventures, there are plenty of safer choices that still feel exciting.
-Try games like:

 • LEGO City Undercover